Coping Skills for Staff

 Steele, K. (1987).
 Sitting with the shattered soul.
 Pilgrimage: Journal of personal exploration and psychotherapy

-If you are interested in organising a Yoga for Service Providers program at your workplace or organisation, please get in touch via the contact form below or feel free to give me a call or send me an email to discuss options.
+If you are interested in organising a Coping Skills for Staff program at your workplace or organisation, please get in touch via the contact form below or feel free to give me a call or send me an email to discuss options.